MengLeZhang/crimeMaps-preReg-code/docs/response to reviewers.md

 - A: We've renamed supplements according to PLOSone guidelines.

 - [x] collinearity
-- A. We need to ask reviewer 2 to specify what is the issue.
-Collinearity does not bias estimates unless it is particular bad (i.e. near perfect collinearity).
+- A. Collinearity does not bias estimates unless it is particular bad (i.e. near perfect collinearity).
 This is not the case; we've quoted Tompson et al who demonstrated there is a considerable mismatch between police.uk reported crime and police force recorded crimes.
 Multiple covariate correlated with the 'exposure' (e.g. geomasking error) will reduces statistical power however as reviewer 2 can see all our estimators either have no covariates or few covariates (2 in the case of RQ1).
 We have used South Yorkshire data in supplement S1 to demonstrate power and noted other unknowns around power in the main text.

 - [x] RQ1. clarify to reviewer 2 re: study protocol,
-- A. This is a study protocol.
-Not a result paper.
+- A. Please, see our earlier comment on the category of the current paper.
 - [x] RQ2.
 See RQ1
-- A. This is a study protocol.
-Not a result paper.
+- A. Please, see our earlier comment on the category of the current paper.

 - [x] sensitivity and robustness. see RQ1 and 2
-- A. This is a study protocol.
-Not a result paper.
+- A. Please, see our earlier comment on the category of the current paper.
 We have expanded the section on robustness tests to give exact statistical tests.
 The worked example in S1 gives an idea of what we want to do.

 - [x] data source. what is the different tests for each one?
 - A. We've stated the exact statistical tests in the robustness section in detail.
 These are all standard univariate and multivariate tests.